How Many Volunteer Hours for Medical School Is Enough?

 At Premed Catalyst, we don’t just check your grammar.
 We mentor you through the entire process—helping you find the through-line in your story, the heart in your hours, the purpose in your path.
 We’ve been where you are.
 We know what it takes.
 And in the 2024–2025 cycle, 100% of our students who submitted on time got into med school.

-Book a free strategy session, and let’s build an application that makes Adcoms take notice.
+Book a free strategy session, and let’s build an application that makes AdComs take notice.